oluwasegun31/CSS_Project/README.md

 # CSS_Project
-A project on CSS taken after a udemy course
+A project on the basics of CSS